csd1100/learning/notes/rust/basics.md

     println!("The numbers in reverse order are: {3} {2} {1} {0}", 8, 2, 3, 4);
     println!("Printing Array: {:?}", [1, 2, 3, 4, 5]);
     ```
-- If we have a variable at end of function and without semi-colons at the end it will be returned.
+- If we have a variable at end of function without semi-colons then it will be returned.
     ```rust
     fn auto_return() -> i32 {
         let a = 11;